Everything you need to know about ISO 27005: summary, requirements, pros and cons

 During this step, your structure needs to set IT security goals while keeping in mind the results obtained during step two.
 Once those goals are set, you may then draft your specifications, which should help design measures for treating risks.

-In ISO 27005, conceptualising these measures means comparing a risk with its treatment cost.
+In ISO 27005, conceptualizing these measures means comparing a risk with its treatment cost.
 Four possibilities then emerge:

-• refusal or avoidance: your organisation deems the cyber risk too serious and states that it must be avoided at all costs.
+• Refusal or avoidance: your organization deems the cyber risk too serious and states that it must be avoided at all costs.
 Then, you may decide to put a stop to the activity likely to cause it;

 Each option involves a residual risk, which must be systematically assessed.